sunmughan/sunmughan/README.md

 <h2>Dear visitor, welcome to my profile 👋 </h2>
-<h3>I am Sunmughan, the Founder & CEO of CodeAir (Bespoke Software Development Company) currently living in Durg, Chhattisgarh.
+<h3>I am Sunmughan, the Founder & CEO of CodeAir (Bespoke Software Development Company).
 I am professionally experienced as an Indian Artist, Entrepreneur and Software Developer mainly.
 I am also interested in music, servers, bots, community management, sports, travelling, events, social networks and more.
 Do navigate downwards to know more about me: </h3>

 - I’m primarily a Full Stack Developer.
 - I like experimenting with tech.
 This has led me into many interesting domains such as writing firmware code for Android Smartphones and building mobile SDKs for Android & iOS.